 Kids can get involved in building a bat house, and this free plan uses a Build Your Own Bat Cave learning activity so kids can learn to build while learning all about bats at the same time.
 Besides the building directions and photos, there's also a video that takes you through the whole process.

-Plywood, cedar fencing, and cedar boards are the materials used to build this bat house.
-It has a unique interior made out of mesh and painted black so it's extra cozy for the bats.
+Plywood, cedar fencing, and cedar boards are used to build this bat house.
+It has a unique interior made of mesh and is painted black, so it's extra cozy for the bats.
 It's all finished with a coat of stain to protect it from the elements and a stencil of a few bats just for fun.

 04 of 05

 To build this simple bat house, you'll need just two cedar boards cut into a few different pieces.
 It has an excellent sleek design that would look great on the side of your home.
 Along with the material list and building instructions, a great video takes you through this simple project.Continue to 5 of 5 below.